goreleaser/goreleaser/www/docs/customization/nfpm.md

     replaces:
       - fish

-    # Template to the path that the binaries should be installed.
+    # Path that the binaries should be installed.
-    # Defaults to `/usr/bin`.
+    # Default: '/usr/bin'
     bindir: /usr/bin

     # Version Epoch.
-    # Default is extracted from `version` if it is semver compatible.
+    # Default: extracted from `version` if it is semver compatible
     epoch: 2

     # Version Prerelease.
-    # Default is extracted from `version` if it is semver compatible.
+    # Default: extracted from `version` if it is semver compatible
     prerelease: beta1

     # Version Metadata (previously deb.metadata).
-    # Default is extracted from `version` if it is semver compatible.
     # Setting metadata might interfere with version comparisons depending on the
     # packager.
+    #
+    # Default: extracted from `version` if it is semver compatible
     version_metadata: git

     # Version Release.